Beware of cheap (or free) printers! Read on to learn about the smarter way to go printer shopping.

-The most ink-saving inkjet below $150 is the OfficeJet Pro 8710.
-This printer made it to the Guinness Book of World Records as the fastest color inkjet printer so you save not just ink but time as well.
-The OfficeJet Pro 8710 uses the HP 952 ink cartridge which prints more than 1000 pages with a standard cartridge and 3000 pages with an XL or high yield cartridge.
-Manufacturer estimated retail price for this printer model: $129.99
+One most inexpensive ink-saving inkjets is the OfficeJet Pro 8210.
+The printer uses the HP 952 ink cartridge which prints more than 1000 pages with a standard cartridge and 3000 pages with an XL or high yield cartridge.

-Possibly the most efficient cartridge-fed printer in our rundown, this Brother printer produces black and white prints for less than 1 cent per page.
-Brand name MFC-J985DW ink cartridges, more specifically LC20 cartridges, print out 2,400 pages in black-and-white.
+One of the more efficient cartridge-fed printer in our rundown, this Brother printer produces black and white prints for less than 1 cent per page.
+Brand name MFC-J775DW ink cartridges, more specifically LC20 cartridges, print out 2,400 pages in black-and-white.
 Color LC20 ink cartridges cost around $15 and produce more than a 1,200 pages.

 Recommended Printers for Home Use